We know you've got got questions, so we've made a whole page to try to answer some of them.

 Lightstream, a division of SunTrust bank, now offers no-hassle financing up to $100,000 for Non-RVIA certified tiny homes.

 As a general rule of thumb, local credit unions and banks that you have a relationship with are some of your best bets.
-Below are some places we've heard people have had success with or that are at least tiny house friendly.
-Definitely worth taking a look at.

 The Tiny House Movement is rather new which can make the process of getting financed a little challenging.
 If you're unable to obtain financing from the above places, we'd suggest reaching out to a friend or family member who you might be able to borrow money from.
 If you offer to pay someone interest instead of the bank, it's a win-win situation!